VHA Office of Rural Health

 - Mentored Implementation and Technical Assistance:

-- Disseminating ORH Rural Mentored Implementations that emerge from clinical and non-clinical pilot projects
+- Disseminating ORH Rural Mentored Implementations that emerge from clinical and non-clinical pilot projects to targeted stakeholders, inside and outside VA.

-- Providing technical assistance and program consultation on programs, pilots, projects and issues affecting
+- Providing technical assistance and program consultation on programs, pilots, projects and issues affecting rural Veterans to internal VA and external stakeholders.

 The geographically diverse VRHRCs conduct research and quality improvement studies to identify gaps in the delivery of care for rural Veterans.
 Their findings are used to develop and pilot innovative solutions.
 Each ORH VRHRC oversees a wide array of studies, cutting-edge pilot programs, and other initiatives focused on expanding rural Veterans’ access to care.
 Initiatives that show significant impact are implemented nationwide.
 Research and quality improvement projects conducted by ORH’s VRHRCs fall into a wide range of categories, including: